 Follow the First-In, First-Out Rule

-As you continue to order items to beef up your inventory, older inventory may get relegated to the back of the warehouse shelf.
+As you continue to order items to beef up your inventory, older inventory may get relegated to a back of the warehouse shelf.
 This can lead to product spoilage, or products that lose relevancy to customers, resulting in lost sales.
-The first-in, first-out rule is a simple method for ensuring all inventory ordered first is sold before newer inventory.
+The first-in, first-out (FIFO) rule is a simple method for ensuring inventory ordered first is sold before newer inventory.
 Many warehouses follow this rule, but you should double-check with your suppliers to ensure that all older inventory is moving out the door first.

 Anticipate Inventory Problems

 Inventory problems can sneak up on you.
 If you’re not ready, you may struggle to resolve these problems before they get out of control.
 Let’s say you invest in a “sure winner” that turns out to be a slow sale.
 How do you get rid of that stagnant inventory?
 What do you do when a supplier runs out of product in the middle of holiday shopping season?
 Consider all the things that might create an issue for your inventory, and create contingency plans for each scenario.